The Lovers (musical): Act I

+Act II

+Oberon and Puck reminisce all the lovers they contributed in forming couples ("Down to Love (Reprise)").

+In the forest, Demetrius finds Hermia and Helena cannot shake Lysander.
+Both Helena and Hermia continually reject their advances for love ("Gimme Gimme (Reprise)").
+Oberon discovers Puck put the magic spell on the wrong person Lysander instead of Demetrius and orders her to find Helena ("Thou Hast Mistaken Quite").
+Oberon only wants true love ("Euphoria (Reprise)").

+Demetrius wanders through the forest and initially has second thoughts in Helena's love but eventually falls asleep ("What I Cannot Have (Reprise)").
+Oberon uses the magic flower on sleeping Demetrius ("Oberon's Spell").

+Puck leads Helena to Oberon.
+Helena continually rejects Lysander's love and he states no way Demetrius has this love for her ("Gimme Gimme (Reprise)").
+Demetrius wakes up and upon seeing Helena falls in love with her ("Demetrius is in Love").

+Demetrius and Lysander quarrel and fight each other for Helena’s love ("Gimme Gimme a Boy Fight").
+Hermia finally locates Lysander and discover Lysander no longer loves her ("Injurious Hermia!").
+Both Helena and Hermia argue with each other ("Diss Diss Bitch").

+Oberon tries to fix this mess but Puck suggests they wash all the magic away and let the lovers figure it out on their own ("King of Shadows").
+The four lovers reunite in a dream state reflect that love comes by naturally ("How to Love").

+The four lovers wake from their slumber believing it is all just a dream and want to start over by learning from their mistakes ("Start Over (Reprise)").

+Oberon and Puck celebrates that all love has mended and the four lovers join in ("Down to Love (Finale)").

 Production

 The original production was performed from 23 October to 20 November 2022 at the Sydney Opera House, presented by Bell Shakespeare.
 Directed by Shaun Rennie, the original production featured a live four-piece band.
-It is the first musical performed by Bell Shakespeare.
+It was the first musical performed by Bell Shakespeare.

-A new production, produced by Shake & Stir and Queensland Performing Arts Centre in association with Brisbane Festival, is scheduled to perform at QPAC's Playhouse from 13 September to 5 October 2025, before transferring to Sydney's Theatre Royal from 31 October 2025.
-The cast includes Natalie Abbott as Helena, Jason Arrow as Demetrius, Jayme-Lee Hanekom as Puck, Loren Hunter as Hermia, Stellar Perry as Oberon, and Mat Verevis as Lysander.
+A new production, produced by Shake & Stir and Queensland Performing Arts Centre in association with Brisbane Festival, was performed at QPAC's Playhouse from 13 September to 5 October 2025, before transferring to Sydney's Theatre Royal from 31 October 2025 to 16th November 2025.
+The cast included Natalie Abbott as Helena, Jason Arrow as Demetrius, Jayme-Lee Hanekom as Puck, Loren Hunter as Hermia, Stellar Perry as Oberon, and Mat Verevis as Lysander.

 Reception

 The musical was generally well received, being described as "a thrilling piece of theatre" and "a great time".

 Awards

 It was nominated for Best Production of a Musical and Best Performance in a Supporting Role in a Musical (Natalie Abbott) at the 2022 Sydney Theatre Awards.

+The 2025 revival was awarded Best Musical or Cabaret at the Queensland Matilda Awards in March 2026.